 Rubbing, as the term suggests, is pushing two objects back and forth toward each other.
 The best way to feel the electrical charge is to rub those bodies together.
 Rubbing or friction allows electrons to travel.
-This gives a positive charge to one substance and a negative charge to the other.
+This gives a positive charge to one substance and a negative charge to another.
 Charges remain on the surfaces of the products until they can flow or discharge.
 Whenever there is friction between materials that differ in their ability to give up or gain electrons, the electrons can be transferred in this manner, i.e. through friction.

-Charging by friction examples
+Charging by friction Explanation

 If we run a comb through our hair, the comb gets charged and can attract tiny pieces of paper.
 This is because the comb may have lost its electrons or gained some electrons when we rub it with the scalp.
 This comb is now a charged body.
 The net charge on the comb interacts with the net charge on small pieces of paper resulting in attraction.
 Many such solid materials are known to attract light objects like light feathers, pieces of paper, straw, etc.